apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

       restartPolicy: Never
 ```

-The session cluster and job can be deployed using `kubectl create`.
-The session cluster is created by the *FlinkDeployment* custom resource, and it manages the job manager deployment, task manager pod and associated services.
-When we check the log of the job's pod, we see that it starts the *Job Service* after downloading the Jar file, uploads the pipeline artifact, submit the pipeline as a Flink job and continuously monitors the job status.
+Deploy the session cluster and job using the `kubectl create` command.
+The session cluster is created by the *FlinkDeployment* custom resource, and it manages the job manager deployment, task manager pod, and associated services.
+When we check the log of the job's pod, we see that it does the following tasks:

+- starts the *Job Service* after downloading the Jar file
+- uploads the pipeline artifact
+- submits the pipeline as a Flink job
+- and continuously monitors the job status

 {{< highlight bash >}}
 kubectl create -f beam/word_len_cluster.yml